 Request Due Dates that Fit Your Production Schedules

 Retail buyers are often flexible with delivery appointments.
-Their end goal is to keep product on the shelf, so if you are unable to deliver in the requested window, they are typically willing to work with suppliers to adjust due dates.
+Their end goal is to keep products on the shelf, so if you are unable to deliver in the requested window, they are typically willing to work with suppliers to adjust due dates.

 Renegotiate Minimum Order Quantities and Cadence

 Just like requesting new due dates, retail buyers will often work with their suppliers to adjust order quantities that allow for a profitable relationship.
 Buyers still want to see how a change would help your brand stay in compliance.
-It is important to find the data that best shows why adjusting a minimum order quantity would benefit your OTIF performance.
+It is essential to find the data that best shows why adjusting a minimum order quantity would benefit your OTIF performance.

 Build-In Lead Time

 It can be challenging to add sufficient lead time to shipments, and rush orders aren’t always avoidable.
 However, doing so can help you significantly when it comes to hitting retail delivery requirements.

 When you give your logistics partner advanced notice, they can secure the most reliable carriers, cut costs, and ship orders with necessary buffer time.
 The unexpected happens in transportation.
 Shipping with an extra day or two of padding can be the difference between a successful and late delivery.